The Ultimate Dog Conditioner Guide: Shine, Soften, Protect

 Conditioner Restores and Protects

-Conditioner brings back the moisture that shampoo takes away.
-It smooths the hair cuticle so each strand is softer, shinier, and less likely to tangle.
-It also prevents static and brittleness, which means brushing becomes easier and more comfortable for your dog.
-Long-haired breeds need it most, but even short-haired pups benefit from that extra layer of hydration.
+Conditioner restores the moisture that shampoo removes.
+To make each hair strand softer, smoother, and less likely to tangle, it smooths the cuticle.
+It also reduces static electricity and brittleness, making brushing your dog easier and more comfortable.
+Long-haired breeds need it most, but even short-haired pups benefit from that extra coat of water.

 Everyday Baths vs. Show Prep